MarcosEsparza/Falcon-Aeronautics-and-Space-Team/README.md

 # Falcon Aeronautics & Space Team

-This repository contains the design files, simulations, CAD models, and technical documentation for the Falcon Aeronautics & Space Team entry in the 2026 Spaceport America Cup (10k COTS).
+This repository contains the design files, simulations, CAD models, and technical documentation for the Falcon Aeronautics & Space Team entry in the 2026 Spaceport America and Lonestar Cup.
 It serves as the central location for all design, analysis, testing, and reporting work.

 ## Repository Structure
 - cad/ – SolidWorks/Fusion parts, assemblies, and STEP exports